 Last night, during the Rupaul’s Drag Race: Werq the World Tour 2019’s performance in Köln, Michelle Visage took to stage and talked candidly (like she knows any other way?) about her breast implants, removing them after 30 years, and what she wants every young girl and boy to know before undergoing the knife for enhancement purposes.
 Not many women know that having breast implants requires more than just one operation, you may need to have Breast Implant Revision Surgery in New York City preferably as it’s famous for its great surgeons, as they can change over time.
 Implants can shift, leak, or just start to appear different as you get older.
 It’s not always as straightforward as it looks which is why there needs to be more education around the topic.
 There’s nothing wrong with getting your breast implants (you can easily go to somewhere like this breast augmentation Beverly Hills surgery), so long as you know that this is the right thing for you.
 Just make sure that you know how to look after yourself properly afterwards.
 If perhaps you want to alter your breasts, but the idea of implants scares you, a breast lift may be something you’re more interested in, with no implants being used in the process.
 You can find breast lift procedures in New York City by Joshua B. Hyman M.D. for quality service.

 If you know me or have read at least a couple of my personal essays, you know that I am pro-choice.
 I believe that every man and woman should be allowed to do what they think is best for them, and face the music should things go south.
+This means that if they want breast implants colorado doctors can provide, then they should go for it.
 However, I am also fully aware of societal pressures (I am 30, married for 6 years, and yet to procreate), and know that sometimes people do things that they think will help them fit in to the societal mould better.
 They make choices that are directed by people around them.
 This pressure is even more intense for teenagers and young adults, who are bombarded with both expectations and social media pressure, while they are figuring out who they are and want to be.

 This is my reason for sharing this 2-minute video from last night.
 I believe that everyone you needs to listen to what Michelle Visage has to say about the implants she got more than 30 years ago, her misguided reasons, and life after she has had them removed.